phonopy/phonopy/doc/setting-tags.rst

-When this tag is set ``.FALSE.``, displacements in diagonal directions are not searched, i.e. all the displacements are along the lattice vectors. ``DIAG = .FALSE.`` is recommended if one of the lattice parameter of your supercell is mush longer or much shorter than the other lattice parameters.
+When this tag is set ``.FALSE.``, displacements in diagonal directions are not searched, i.e. all the displacements are along the lattice vectors. ``DIAG = .FALSE.`` is recommended if one of the lattice parameter of your supercell is much longer or much shorter than the other lattice parameters.

 ``PM``